Skip to navigation

 When a loved one passes away, it’s common for all or a portion of their estate to go through a probate administration process.
 This process can take a long time (sometimes over a year) and has the potential to cost the executor and beneficiaries hundreds or thousands of dollars.
 The odds of going through probate increase if the deceased person did not leave a will, and nearly half of Americans aged 55 or older currently don’t have one.

 One way to mitigate these costs and secure peace of mind is to hire an experienced probate attorney to help administer the estate and avoid common pitfalls when going through the probate process.
-If you’re located in or around Columbus, Ohio, or elsewhere in Central Ohio, call me today to set up a consultation.
+If you’re located in or around Columbus, Ohio, or elsewhere in Central Ohio, call the Law Office of Gregory L. Williams today to set up a consultation.
 I have years of experience guiding clients through the probate administration process, helping to minimize costs, reduce wait times, and distribute assets in an efficient and equitable manner.

 NEED A PROBATE ATTORNEY?